-Fall Semester—A Time for Parents to Revisit Discussions About College Drinking
+Fall Semester—A Time for Parents to Discuss the Risks of College Drinking

 Early Weeks Are Critical

-Some first-year students who live on campus may be at particular risk for alcohol misuse.
-During their high school years, those who go on to college tend to drink less than their non-college-bound classmates.
-However, during subsequent years, the heavy drinking rates of college students surpass those of their non-college peers.
-This rapid increase in heavy drinking over a relatively short period of time can contribute to serious difficulties with the transition to college.
+Some first-year students who live on campus may be at particular risk.
+Overall, heavy drinking rates of college students surpass those of their non-college peers.
+In addition, on arriving at school, many students significantly increase their heavy drinking over a relatively short period of time, which can contribute to difficulties with alcohol and the college transition in general.

-Anecdotal evidence suggests that the first 6 weeks of the first semester are critical to a first-year student’s academic success.
-Because many students initiate heavy drinking during these early days of college, the potential exists for excessive alcohol consumption to interfere with successful adaptation to campus life.
+Anecdotal evidence suggests that the first 6 weeks of the first semester are critical to academic success.
+Because many students initiate heavy drinking during this time, the potential exists for excessive alcohol consumption to interfere with successful adaptation to campus life.
 The transition to college is often difficult and about one-third of first-year students fail to enroll for their second year.

 Parents Can Help

-During these crucial early weeks, parents can do a variety of things to stay involved.
-They can inquire about campus alcohol policies, call their sons and daughters frequently, and ask about roommates and living arrangements.
+During these crucial early weeks, parents can do a number of things to stay involved.
+They can inquire about campus alcohol policies, keep in touch with their sons and daughters, and ask about roommates and living arrangements.

-They should also discuss the penalties for underage drinking as well as how alcohol use can lead to date rape, violence, and academic failure.
+They should also discuss the penalties for underage drinking, and how alcohol use can lead to date rape, violence, and academic failure.

 Resources Are Available

-For parents who want to talk to their college-age sons and daughters about the consequences of college drinking, a variety of helpful resources are available from NIAAA.
+For parents who want to discuss the consequences of college drinking with their sons and daughters, a variety of helpful resources are available from NIAAA at www.CollegeDrinkingPrevention.gov.

-The Task Force’s award-winning Web site, www.collegedrinkingprevention.gov, features this guide along with links to alcohol policies at colleges across the country, an interactive diagram of the human body and how alcohol affects it, an interactive alcohol cost calculator, and the full text of all Task Force materials.
+The website also provides links to alcohol policies at colleges across the country, an interactive diagram of how alcohol affects the human body, and an interactive alcohol cost calculator.

 For more information, please visit: www.collegedrinkingprevention.gov